 the need for plastic tree guards and will allow the ground flora and fauna to flourish.
 The fencing is a

 temporary measure and will be removed after 10-15 years when the trees are established.

 Social distancing restrictions and national lockdown regulations delayed both the professional and volunteer planting plans.
-Most of the planting will now take place in January and February 2021.
+The majority of the planting was done by MJO Forestry and started on 8th March 2021.
 Volunteer planting days will be scheduled for the November and December 2021.
 Find out more about the Replanting Plan